-Who will get the house if we divorce?
+Who gets the house if we divorce?

 This is often a question that family lawyers are asked when couples split.
 The family home is a special place and is usually the main asset that a couple may have and is central to the divorce and the worries that parties have in sorting out financial matters.